 Air France-KLM Flying Blue is offering a promotion on purchased miles, giving members the opportunity to buy miles with up to a 45% discount.
 This is an opportunity to acquire miles for 1.68 cents each.

-While not as good as the 100% bonus we’ve seen in the past, this is still better than the two most recent offers we saw, and there are plenty of situations where this could represent a good value.
-There is lots of merit to Flying Blue, especially for transatlantic business class redemptions, where award pricing is generally reasonable and availability is good.
+There are still plenty of situations where this could represent a good value.
+There is lots of merit to Flying Blue, especially for long haul business class redemptions, where award pricing is generally reasonable.
+That being said, currently transatlantic business class award availability isn’t great.

 Do you plan on purchasing Flying Blue miles with a 45% discount?